Disciples Care Exchange Calls Together Executive Leaders Peer Group

 Rev. Monica Wedlock Kilpatrick | August 09, 2016

 The 2016 goals for the Disciples Care Exchange include developing new intentional opportunities to connect and resource our Disciples health and social services ministries.
-One way the National Benevolent Association (NBA) and Disciples Home Missions (DHM) has moved towards meeting this goal is by calling together Disciple-related nonprofit executives into a peer group.
+One way the National Benevolent Association (NBA) has moved towards meeting this goal is by calling together Disciple-related nonprofit executives into a peer group.
 This peer group has covenanted together to share, learn, and grow in their ministries and relationships.

 The vision of the peer group is to provide an opportunity for leaders to cultivate peer support and encouragement, mutual dialogue, spiritual renewal, and peer-to-peer learning.
 There will be time for rest and renewal, joyful-shared conversation, and group learning with others who truly understand the challenges and gifts of faith-based nonprofits in the current environment.

-NBA and DHM also hope, as appropriate, to hear the experiences and challenges of Disciple-related health and social service executives in a way that allows us to deepen our effectiveness in supporting this work across the life of the church.
+The NBA also hopes, as appropriate, to hear the experiences and challenges of Disciple-related health and social service executives in a way that allows us to deepen our effectiveness in supporting this work across the life of the church.

 Beginning in July, nine executive leaders from partner health and social service ministries of the Disciples Care Exchange met online for their first peer group meeting.
 During the meeting the group members shared about themselves, their current work, and their hopes for this 18-month peer group experience that will continue through December 2017.